osen/openhl/README.txt

 Compilation / Usage
 -------------------

-The entire system can be compiled by extracting the project and
+The entire system can be compiled by changing to the project directory and running:
-running:

   $ sh build.sh

 Once this has finished the game can then be run via:

   $ prefix/bin/hl

+That "prefix" folder can be renamed or moved to any location you like.
+Effort has been made to ensure that there are no hard-coded paths.
+This should ease packaging.

 By default, both the main Half-Life game and Opposing Force is compiled.
 However only the Half-Life data files are provided to